Round Ready Academy: Building the Series A Asset Register

 Key Takeaway: Partner meetings are a narrative exercise.
 Diligence is an evidence exercise.
 Founders lose Series As in the gap between them — not because the business is wrong, but because the artefacts that defend the business are not assembled and sequenced before the partner asks for them.

 The ten assets in this hub are not isolated articles.
 They are the components of a single artefact: a Series A operating manual.
-Read in sequence, they assemble into a structured preparation plan.
-Read individually, each addresses a specific failure mode — the diligence drag, the cohort pushback, the lowball offer, the technical-DD surprise — that founders encounter under round pressure.
+Each addresses a specific failure mode — the diligence drag, the cohort pushback, the lowball offer, the technical-DD surprise — that founders encounter under round pressure.
+The architecture maps to the way partners actually run a process.

 Example: A founder at £2.4M ARR has a perfectly good business and a perfectly good narrative.
 Their Series A drags 91 days because the data room arrives in tranches, every question generates a new file, and the partner team cannot build the mental model fast enough to underwrite.
 The architecture in this hub is designed to compress that 91 days back toward the institutional median of 47.